exiledfan

 Over time, there were a lot of opportunities for second-guessing.
 There were defectors who were mocked and shunned, regardless of what their final straw was.
 Yes, you had to decide for yourself… but how did you Know The Truth, and then turn a blind eye to it?
 So many people jumped into different fandom factions when they left, fully adopting whatever belief was on that side of the fence.
 It was inexplicable to us, but these moments were always used to strengthen the commitment and faith of those of us that remained.
 And yes, it really was about faith.

 Harder to deal with were moments reality collided with our expectations.
 It was always unpleasant, the cognitive dissonance gnawing a hole in on the inside of your chest, sometimes making it hard to breathe.
-Why would Father John Misty say he’d heard an album if there wasn’t one?
-Why would a random Twitter user lie about their loud guitarist neighbor only just returning from recording in Jamaica, with yeah, that One Direction guy.
+Why would Father John Misty say he’d heard Styles’ album if there wasn’t one?
+Why would a random Twitter user lie about their loud guitarist neighbor only just returning from recording in Jamaica, with yeah, that One Direction guy?

 Just as the first gif sets started to roll in, the fandom leaders pivoted, hard.
 The scaffolding of belief that we constructed with their help was now being pointed and laughed at.
 We had all been the emperor with safety blankets woven out of thin air.
 They didn’t even bother deleting their old contradictory content; it simply needn’t be addressed, whatsoever.